LennartFr/Blockchain-at-Galvanize/README.md

 6:40: Coding starts.
-      Lab 1: Let's run our first application in Hyperledger Fabric Lab 2: Let's write an app with the Hyperledger Composer Lab 3: A full app, Decentralized Energy with Hyperledger composer 8:15: Coding ends.
+      Lab 1: Let's run our first application in Hyperledger Fabric Lab 2: Let's write an app with the Hyperledger Composer Lab 3: A full app, Decentralized Energy with Hyperledger Composer 8:15: Coding ends.
       Where do we go from here?
 8:30: Event ends